arminsabouri/incriptionless-incriptions/README.md

 * m = 50 **valid** chunks. i.e. the minter only put valid data in 50 chunks the rest are bogus or non-existent.

 The probability of getting away with it is `(50/512)^32 ≈ 4.6816764e-33`, which is essentially zero.

+### Needle in the haystack problem

+If the minter fakes a single tapleaf their probability of getting away with it is high.
+Chunks are local.
+A corruption in one chunk does not affect others.
+We need to employ some sort of Reed-Solomon encoding to ensure that each chunk is dependent on many parts of the file.

+Alternatively you can have the verifier do a determinitic re-construction of the merkle root in `O(n)` steps.
+Compared to the checking a transcript in `O(kLog(n))` steps.
+On commodity hardware recreating the merkle root is probably fine.
+So maybe we scrap the transcript and keep this lean?

 ## Advantages